Today I am going to show you how to make a cross stitch lampshade that you can use on a lamp or as a shade for a ceiling light.

 To fold it in, pull your excess fabric gently over the ring and stick it down (they are still covered in tape).

-Then use the finishing tool you get in the kit to tuck the fabric under the ring and give it that professional finish.
+Then use the finishing tool you get in the kit to tuck the fabric under the ring and give it that professional finish (or you can use a bank card too if you need something a little stiffer).

 Now you are ready to use your shade where ever you wish!